sereneelizabeth/hexalab/README.md

 Inspired by the patterns:

 * Hexagonal Architecture
-* CQRS
-* Domain event

 The Hexagonal pattern is described by Alistair Cockburn in his blog:

 *“Allow an application to equally be driven by users, programs, automated test or batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases"*

-You can find o better information about the design of this solution in the presentation [Hexagonal Architecture ](http://fabricioepa.wordpress.com/2015/02/04/hexagonal-architecture)
+You can find better information about the design of this solution in the presentation [Hexagonal Architecture ](http://fabricioepa.wordpress.com/2015/02/04/hexagonal-architecture) he project structure

-I should remeber you these patterns are not exclusively related to the Java technologies and frameworks.

-# The project structure

 ### 1. ticketapp (/pom.xml)
  Main parent maven project aggregates all project modules